coleifer/peewee/docs/peewee/writing.rst

 .. code-block:: python

-   # Insert if username does not exist; ignore if it does.
+   # Insert if username does not exist, otherwise do nothing.
    User.insert(username='huey').on_conflict_ignore().execute()

 Supported by SQLite, MySQL, and Postgresql.